laanhema/useful-scripts/README.md

 ## chmod400.bat (windows)

-- A batch script that changes permissions of a file / folder similar to chmod 400 on linux.
+- A batch script that changes permissions of a file / folder similar to chmod 400 on linux